yoush110930-creator/EduSync/PRIVACY.md

 ## 4. Third-Party Services

-- EduSync relies on [https://undetectai.io/](https://undetectai.io/) and [https://cleverhumanizer.ai/](https://cleverhumanizer.ai/)for text refinement (Humanizer).
+- EduSync relies on [https://undetectai.io/](https://undetectai.io/) and [https://cleverhumanizer.ai/](https://cleverhumanizer.ai/) for text refinement (Humanizer).
 This service operates under its own terms and privacy policies.
 - No other third-party integrations or analytics are used.
 - Auto-Typing is fully local; no external services are involved.